eclipse/mraa/docs/index.md

 ## COMPILING

-More information on compiling is @ref building page
+More information on compiling is @ref building page.

 ## CONTRIBUTING

-Please see the @ref contributing page
+Please see the @ref contributing page, the @ref internals page may also be of use.

 ## API Changelog